Ainslie Wills: 2012–2018: You Go Your Way, I'll Go Mine

 In February 2015, Wills released "Drive", the lead single from the EP Oh the Gold.
 "Drive was recorded over two days in Brisbane with co collaborators Lawrence Folvig, Arron Light and producer Matt Redlich.
 This was followed by "Hawaii" in April 2015.
 "Hawaii" was recorded in collaboration with guitarist Lawrence Folvig, drummer Arron Light and producer Matt Redlich.

 2019–present: All You Have Is All You Need

 On 9 August 2019, Wills released All You Have Is All You Need.
 The album was nominated for the Australian Music Prize.

+On 24 November 2023, Wills released the 4-track Pink EP.